kumaakh/confluence-client/README.md

     - other wiki pages
     - attachments
     - including pages and attachments from other spaces
+  - Images
+    - from attachments
+    - from web
+    - with various properties
+    - with advanced effects

 * All errors are published as HttpResponseExceptions with code and message

 ## TBD
-* Images
- - inline
- - from web
- - with advanced props
 * Tree of children
 * TOC
 * List of attachments